-Exposure Control Plan (continued) Nurses Outreach Event
+Exposure Control Plan (continued)

+Nurses Outreach Event

-Hazard Risk Rating Control Person Responsible Biological hazards including exposure blood from lancets, potential for respiratory infections (continued) All volunteers/staff/nurses must wear gloves when potential for exposure to blood and body fluids exists such as glucometers, cleaning up tables, etc. Safety lancets for glucometer testing must be disposed of in an appropriate sharps container.
-Disposal sharps containers should not be used by more than one person at a time.
-Coordinator will monitor public to identify and direct persons with potential respiratory infections not to participate in the event (see WorkSafeBC Controlling Exposure booklet).
-Disaster Plan Everyone must be aware of muster station which is identified at the beginning of the event by the Coordinator.
+Hazard Risk Rating Control Person Responsible Biological hazards > Hand sanitizers must be used for hand cleaning when there is no accessible running water.
+Hand sanitizers must be available on all tables and work stations.
+All volunteers/staff/nurses must wear gloves when there is potential for exposure when cleaning up tables, etc. Coordinator will monitor public to identify and direct persons with potential respiratory infections not to participate in the event (see WorkSafeBC Controlling Exposure booklet).
+Disaster Plan > Everyone must be aware of muster station which is identified at the beginning of the event by the coordinator.
 Coordinator to keep list of volunteers on clip board at all times (sign in sheet).
-First Aid Coordinator to know where and how to contact first aid at event If no first aid is supplied then BCNU must provide and identify a first aid person.
+First Aid > Coordinator to know where and how to contact first aid at event.
+If no first aid is supplied then BCNU must provide and identify a first aid person.